cfengine/documentation/reference/functions/execresult.markdown

 changes to the system, or perform lengthy computations.
-Such an operation is beyond CFEngine's ability to guarantee convergence, and on multiple passes and during syntax verification these function calls are executed, resulting in system changes that are \`covert'.
+Such an operation is beyond CFEngine's ability to guarantee convergence, and on multiple passes and during syntax verification these function calls are executed, resulting in system changes that are 'covert'.
 Calls to `execresult` should be for discovery and information extraction only.

 Note: if the command is not found, the result will be the empty string.